Skip to main content

 1. Create a table

 You can visually interact with your database much like a spreadsheet.
-Log in to Retool and select the Database tab to access the Database Editor.
+Log in to Retool and select the Database tab to access the Retool Database editor.

-Databases organize data into tables that can have different structures (e.g., separate tables for product and customer data).
-Each tab along the top of the interface corresponds to a table—click on a tab to view its data.
+Databases organize data into tables that can have different schema (e.g., separate tables for product and customer data).
+The sidebar contains a list of tables in Retool Database.
+When you open a table, it appears as a tab at the top of the editor for quick access.

 Retool Database prompts you to create a new table automatically if one doesn't already exist.
-You can create an empty table or import existing data in CSV format.
+You can create an empty table, import existing data in CSV format, or generate a table schema with AI.

-A primary key is a field that uniquely identifies each table record.
-Retool automatically includes an id field for the primary key when you create a new table and it's the default option during a CSV import.
+A primary key is a field that uniquely identifies each table row (record).
+Retool automatically includes an id field for the primary key when you create a new table as it's the default option during a CSV import.

-You can configure a table's primary key at any time.
-Click the table's tab and select Edit Primary Key, then select a field in the New Primary Key dropdown menu.
+You can set or change a table's primary key at any time.
+Right-click a table tab and select Edit Primary Key, then select a field in the New Primary Key dropdown menu.

-Click Add row to add a new record to the table.
+Click Add row to add a new row of data to the table.
 To quickly edit existing table data, double-click on a cell and update its value, then click Save.
 You can also interact with certain fields using checkboxes or select options.

 1. Query your data